Maiwaziry/maiwaziry.github.io/README.md

 ## Bio

 My name is Mai, and I am a PhD student at the University of Massachusetts Boston.
-I am curious about understanding the relationship between neighborhood change,physical environments, amenities, through the application of different computational methods.As a side note, I am an avid runner and fencer!
+I am curious about understanding the relationship between neighborhood change, physical environments and amenities.
+Through the application of different computational methods.As a side note, I am an avid runner and fencer!